-This experiment evaluates whether SNNs trained with surrogate gradient descent can classify inputs based on group-level synchrony patterns.
-Each sample consists of $N = 60$ input neurons evenly divided into three groups.
-Spikes are generated in non-overlapping windows of size $w = 10$ within a total duration $T$, and are restricted to a central sub-window of 5 steps to introduce mild temporal jitter while maintaining synchrony.
+\paragraph{{Task setup.}} We next turn to the question of whether or not surrogate gradient descent can learn to extract information encoded in synchrony statistics (rather than precise spike patterns).

-The class identity is defined by which two of the three groups fire synchronously while the third inverts.
-For example, Class A corresponds to synchrony between Groups 1 and 2, with Group 3 in OFF state.
-To eliminate rate-based cues, ON/OFF group activity toggles randomly in each window, and total spike count is balanced across samples.
+In this task, each sample consists of $N = 60$ input neurons evenly divided into three groups (\cref{fig:coin_result}(b)).
+Time is divided into windows of length $w=200$ time steps, and in each window a group is either ON (high mean firing rate $\mu_\text{on}$) or OFF (low mean firing rate $\mu_\text{off}$).
+The class identity is defined by which two of the three groups fire with synchronous patterns (in every window, both are ON or both OFF) while the third inverts (OFF when the other two groups are ON, and vice versa).
+For example, Class A corresponds to synchrony between Groups 1 and 2, with Group 3 out of synchrony.
+To eliminate rate-based cues, ON/OFF group activity toggles randomly in each window, and so the total spike count is balanced across groups and samples, meaning that firing rate gives no information about class.
+Spike counts are Poisson distributed, and spikes are randomly allocated to times in the central 50\% of each window.
+To control task difficulty, we interpolate between ON/OFF spike count distributions via a synchrony overlap factor $\lambda \in [0, 1]$: